-Community Design Commission: The application was discussed at the March 29, 20216 meetings.
+Community Design Commission: The application was discussed at the March 23,2021 and the March 29, 20216 meetings.
 The Community Design Commission recommended approval of the project with the following conditions:

-- That Council add 'and approve' to the standard stipulations regarding review of building elevations and site lighting plans. - That Council add a stipulation to Ordinance A for the CDC to review and approve the northern buffer. - That the applicant revise the proposed building elevations to have a lighter feel.
+• That Council add 'and approve' to the standard stipulations regarding review of building elevations and site lighting plans.